-- · Beaver must be sealed within 30 days after the close of the season. - · You may not disturb or destroy any beaver house or den. - · Firearms may be used to harvest beaver in Units 1-5.
+- · Beaver must be sealed within 30 days after the close of the season. - · You may not disturb or destroy any beaver house or den. - It is against the law to take beaver by any means other than a steel trap, snare, firearm, or bow and arrow.